Simon C. Brassell

-- Professional: Review panelist for Geology and Paleontology, NSF; Reviewer for national and international interdisciplinary journals and funding programs; Previously Associate Editor for Geochimica et Cosmochimica Acta and Organic Geochemistry.
+- Professional: Former Review panelist for NSF, NASA programs; Previously Associate Editor for Geochimica et Cosmochimica Acta and Organic Geochemistry.
 Former member, Council of the European Association of Organic Geochemists.

 The Biogeochemical Laboratories are well equipped for investigations of the molecular and isotopic compositions of organic matter.
 The analytical instrumentation includes:

-- Molecular mass spectrometers: Finnigan TSQ700 and Incos XL for biomarker analysis.
+- Molecular mass spectrometer: Varian 4000 for biomarker analysis.

-- Isotopic mass spectrometers: Two Finnigan MAT 252 instruments with continuous flow for analysis of 13C and 34S in gases and biomarkers; A Delta Plus XP with multiple periferals including Costech elemental analyzer, for continuous flow analysis of 2H, 13C, 15N and 18O.
+- Isotopic mass spectrometers: A Delta Plus XP with multiple peripherals including Costech elemental analyzer, for continuous flow analysis of 2H, 13C, 15N and 18O.